VismayaSurendran/MyReads/README.md

-This project helps to create a personal app to track the books which you are "Currently Reading", "Want to read", and "Rsead"
+This project helps to create a personal app to track the books which you are "Currently Reading", "Want to read", and "Read"

 ## How to load the App